 Update DVC-tracked files and directories in the workspace based on

-current dvc.lock
+current dvc.lock and .dvc files.

 usage: dvc checkout [-h] [-q | -v] [--summary] [-d] [-R] [-f]